The Top Reasons Why People Bully

 Your default settings when it comes to dealing with someone who picks on you is to be calm.
 According to teachers and school staff who see bullying among kids all the time, the main reason that kids pick on each other is to get a reaction.
 This same pattern in seen in adults, as well.

+Research shows that responding to bullying with a calm and measured reaction will also diffuse the situation.
+If you explode with anger or an extreme response, this most likely is the precise reaction the bully is looking for.
 Imagine the comment section on a popular website, or even a discussion on a social media website.
-When all of the comments are positive, there aren’t many comments.
+When all the comments are positive, there are not many comments.
 But when someone starts picking on others in the discussion, the comment section explodes.
-The website becomes a hostile place, and the more that people reply to the bully – even if they’re disagreeing or admonishing them – then the more the bullying continues.
+The website becomes a hostile place, and the more that people reply to the bully – even if they are disagreeing or admonishing them – then the more the bullying continues.

-What is the meaning of anti bullying law?
+What is the meaning of anti-bullying law?

 An anti-bullying law is a codified law that is meant to prevent bullying.
 Usually, these laws are enacted at the local or state level with prompting from local parents and school staff.
 In fact, parents are the most active group of people advocating for anti-bullying laws in the United States.